 In the event that a spill enters the natural environment, the Environmental Superintendent may use maps identifying these sensitive areas to prioritize the protection of these resources.
-Prioritization of environmental sensitivities will not be at the expense of safety or of reaching or maintaining control of the release.
+After the key priorities of ensuring personnel safety and establishing and maintaining control of the release, protecting environmental sensitivities will be the immediate focus of response.

-Should decisions be required which protect some sensitive areas at the expense of others, the hierarchy of protection will attempt to favour (except as directed otherwise by regulatory agencies).
-Sensitivity maps are provided in Appendix 3 to display features according to the hierarchy:
+Should decisions be required which protect some sensitive areas at the expense of others, the hierarchy of protection will attempt to favour (except as directed otherwise by regulatory agencies) in order of priority below.
+Sensitivity maps are provided in Appendix 3 to display features according to the hierarchy.

-- 1. waterbodies and watercourses: fish-bearing waterbodies and known Arctic char habitat; - 2. sensitive ecosystems: unique landscape features considered rare or sensitive, due to their scarcity on the landscape, special habitat features they provide, and/or cultural importance, as defined by

-Terrestrial Ecosystem Mapping features in the Final Environmental Impact Statement (Volume 4 Ch 8 Table 8.3-3);
+- 1. waterbodies and watercourses: fish-bearing waterbodies and known Arctic char habitat; - sensitive ecosystems: unique landscape features considered rare or sensitive, due to their scarcity on the landscape, special habitat features they provide, and/or cultural importance, as defined by Terrestrial Ecosystem Mapping features in the Final Environmental Impact Statement (Volume 4 Ch 8 Table 8.3-3);